vikahl/blog.rxbc.se/content/posts/compile-and-use-dependencies-for-multiple-python-versions-in-tox.md

 ---
 title: "Compile and use dependencies for multiple Python versions in Tox"
 date: 2023-08-01
+ShowToc: true
 ---

-This post shows a way to easily compile and use requirement files for multiple Python versions in tox.
-The gist is to use the tox environment names and `{envname}` variable to generate and reference the requirement files.
+> This post shows a way to easily compile and use requirement files for multiple
+> Python versions in tox.
+The gist is to use the tox environment names and
+> `{envname}` variable to generate and reference the requirement files.
+>

-I plan to expand my thoughts about dependency management and compiled requirements in future posts and this post therefore only contains a small motivation why you should compile.
+> I plan to expand my thoughts about dependency management and compiled
+> requirements in future posts and this post therefore only contains a small
+> motivation why you should compile.

 ## Why compile dependencies?